davidkpiano/react-redux-form/README.md

 import React from 'react';
 import { createStore, combineReducers } from 'redux';
 import  { Provider } from 'react-redux';
-import { createModelReducer, createFormReducer } from 'redux-simple-form';
+import { createModelReducer, createFormReducer } from 'react-redux-form';

 import MyForm from './components/my-form-component';